rdoll/geary/README.md

 ## Features

 Geary is a World of Warcraft (WoW) lightweight addon to examine equipped gear of yourself and other players.

+Interface documentation is in the [doc](doc) directory

 Key features:

 - It shows a summary of all items with their gems and enchants
 - Missing gems, enchants, belt buckles, and unfilled upgrades are noted